How To Use Solar Panels With A RV/Trailer/Fifth Wheel Pre-wired With A Furrion Solar Port

 Then you’d need some Renogy MC4 Extension Cables to make the connection between the charge controller and the Lixin MC4 to 2 Pin.
 Just make sure you connect the MC4 male to the positive on the charge controller (by the battery icon).

 Therefore, I recommend using MC4 extension cables between the solar panel and the adapter.
 I use and recommend Windynation MC4 Extension cables.
-You can choose from many different lengths, and I have taped mine together with electrical tape to make them easier to deal with.
+You can choose from many lengths, and I have taped mine together with electrical tape to make them easier to deal with.

 What Can A 100W Solar Panel Run?

 A 100W solar panel connected to your batteries will charge the batteries so you can use 12V appliances in your camper, like your water pump, furnace fan, 12V TV, and lights.

 To power your outlets with your 12V batteries, you need an inverter that changes 12V DC power to 120V AC power.
 An example of an inverter like this is the KRIËGER 1100 Watt 12V Power Inverter.
-This is wired to your battery, then you can plug your 120V devices directly into it.
+It’s wired to your battery, then you can plug your 120V devices directly into it.

 Since it’s a little bit harder to install an inverter than plugging in a cable, a popular solution nowadays is to buy a solar generator.
 A solar generator usually contains a 12V lithium battery, a solar charge controller, and an inverter that powers regular 120V AC outlets.

 I charge the EcoFlow with 200W of solar panels on my RV roof.
 When I plug the Delta Max into my camper, it charges my 12V trailer batteries as well.

 How Long Will It Take To Recharge My RV Batteries?